-Peat is a good example of a natural peloid which has been used for centuries in wound healing and skin afflictions.
+Peat is a good example of a natural peloid which has been used for centuries to promote wound healing in those with skin troubles.
 Today peat is still used for mud baths and in over-the-counter mud masks.
-Unlike other peloids, peat contains small portions of fulvic acid with larger portions of humic acid and is similar to shilajit in composition (more on that below).
+Unlike other peloids, peat contains small portions of fulvic acid with larger portions of humic acid and is similar to shilajit in composition (more on that below)

 Aside from the clays available at Spas in the form of mud baths, there are other therapeutic clays that can be purchased over-the-counter at reasonable prices and used to make your own mud masks at home!

-Each clay has its own unique properties, yet they all have a few properties in common which lend themselves to having therapeutic benefits, particularly for those with skin afflictions.
+Each clay has its own unique properties, yet they all have a few properties in common which lend themselves to enhancing skin function and vitality.

 Here are a few known scientific benefits common to all therapeutic clays: